deobald/notes/Fiction.md

 # Fiction

 it was a primordial sound, like a dravidian stop consonant followed by a long but indeterminate aspirated vowel. were north american men in pain when they poop?

+* in the context of hitting on someone or fishing for compliments: "anglo indians be anglin'"